MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 ### [User-assigned](#tab/user-assigned)

-Create a continuous export job with a managed identity by running the [.create-or-alter continuous-export](create-alter-continuous.md) command with the `managedIdentity` property set to the managed identity object ID.
+Run the [.create-or-alter continuous-export](create-alter-continuous.md) command with the `managedIdentity` property set to the managed identity object ID.

 For example, the following command creates a continuous export job named `MyExport` to export the data in `MyTable` to `MyExternalTable` on behalf of a user-assigned managed identity.